vertigo-io/vertigo-libs/README.md

 Each extension can be used :
  - as a dependency to your existing vertigo app
- - as a standalone app for microservice architures
+ - as a standalone app for microservices architures

 ## vertigo-social